 Each year we collect data where Year 11 and 13 want to go after they finish their studies and where they end up going.
 This is so we can see how effective our Careers Programme is.
-For the latest destination data please see here.
+For the latest data overview for Year 11 please see here and for a more in depth analysis click here For Year 13, please see here.

 If you wish to learn more about Careers we recommend contacting or speaking to one of the following members of staff.

-For Thomas Adams Sixth Form information, please speak to Mr Allen – firstname.lastname@example.org
+For Thomas Adams Sixth Form information, please speak to Assistant Headteacher, Mr Allen – firstname.lastname@example.org